bisdn/bisdn.github.io/limitations.md

 ## Ports connected during boot may sometimes show as having no carrier in Linux

-All releases of BISDN Linux prior to version 3.7.3 suffer from an issue where the port state might end up out of sync
+All releases of BISDN Linux prior to version 3.7.3 suffer from an issue where the port state might end up out of sync.

 This is caused by a race in OF-DPA, where OF-DPA first initializes ports with their current state, and only then registers the linkscan handler, which